Xoreus/Resume-Website/content/authors/admin/_index.md

 <font size="4"><p>
 Hello and welcome!
 I'm Edward Leung, a Master’s student at the University of British Columbia with a passion for solving complex, real-world problems through innovative technologies and data-driven approaches.
 <br/><br/>
 I am currently working under the supervision of Professors Lukas Chrostowski and Joe Salfi, focusing on the application of silicon photonics in quantum technologies.
-I am a participant in both the NSERC CREATE in Quantum Computing and the Mitacs Accelerate Program and am currently conducting research on the development of integrated photonics control and readout systems for quantum computing, using Silicon-on-Insulator Germanium Photodiodes for Optical-to-Microwave conversion to control qubits.
-This research hopes to address the challenge of managing increased heat load in quantum systems with large numbers of qubits to solve real-world problems.
+I am a participant in both the NSERC CREATE in Quantum Computing and the Mitacs Accelerate Programs and am currently conducting research on the development of integrated photonics control and readout systems for quantum computing.
+This research hopes to address the challenge of managing the increased heat load in quantum systems with the larger numbers of qubits needed to be used to solve real-world problems.
 <br/><br/>
 For an overview of my qualifications and experience, please explore my resume, website, and additional links.
 Thank you for visiting!
 </font></p>